-- The essay must deal with contemporary wider Central Asia: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
-Topics on Afghanistan, Xinjiang, Mongolia and the Volga-Ural region will be accepted too.
+The Central Asia Program at the George Washington University provides support annually for the best graduate student research paper in Central Asian Studies.
+The essays deal with contemporary wider Central Asia: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
+Topics on Afghanistan, Xinjiang, Mongolia and the Volga-Ural.

 Janyl Moldalieva is a Ph.D.
 Candidate in Public Policy and Policy Analysis at UNU-MERIT/Maastricht Graduate School of Governance (MGSoG).
 Her research looks at transparency and accountability policies in natural resource governance.
 She explores how actors at different governing scales enact relational politics to shape transparency and accountability dynamics in natural resource governance.
 Janyl held a visiting scholar position at the George Washington University in Washington, D.C. and Exeter University, UK.
 She was also a visiting fellow at Columbia University, New York, and Accountability Research Center at the American University in Washington, D.C.
 Janyl has also worked with international organizations on governance and public policy issues.